shashankmishra11-lab/Excel_Data_Cleaning/D2C_Ecommerce_Order_Fulfillment_Dataset/README.md

 E-commerce order data usually isn't one clean file — it's an order management export, a payments log, and a courier feed, stitched together with three different date formats and two different measurement units.
 This project simulates exactly that, and works through it the way an analyst actually would: investigate before fixing, only correct what's provably safe to correct, and document the rest.

 ## Try it yourself
-Grab `raw_dataset.xlsx` from this repo and see how many of these issues you can catch on your own before checking `cleaned_dataset.xlsx`.
+Grab `Raw_D2C_Ecommerce_Order_Fulfillment_Dataset.csv` from this repo and see how many of these issues you can catch on your own before checking `cleaned_dataset.xlsx`.
 Good practice if you're building your own data cleaning portfolio.

 ## What was found & fixed